PhD Candidate • email@example.com

-Milena Schaller is a first-year PhD student in Musicology.
+Milena Schaller is a second-year PhD student in Musicology.
 She previously earned a BA at UC Davis and a MA at Washington University in St. Louis.
 Her research interests include the politics and culture of Russian music in Paris at the turn of the century, as well as later French reception of Russian music.
 Her interest in perception and creation of culture has also led to projects on folk metal bands Eluveitie and Turisas, and she has presented on this topic at the 2015 MGMC conference as well as the 2015 ICMSN conference held in Glasgow, Scotland.
 As a cellist, she aims for performer and listener-centric musical analysis, and enjoys playing in the Northwestern Philharmonia.
 In her spare time she can be found playing cello duets, listening to Russian and French radio, or baking.

 Vanessa Tonelli received a bachelor’s in music education from New Mexico State University (2010) and a master’s in musicology with a specialization in gender studies from Michigan State University (2013).
 Her research focuses on female musicians and the way gender influences the perception of music, which has lead to her primary research on the all-female ensembles of the Ospedali Grandi in seventeenth- and eighteenth-century Venice.
 Vanessa has also explored gendered stereotypes of musical instruments and completed ethnographic work with female trombonists about their educations and professional experiences.
 Outside of research, she also enjoys swing and salsa dancing, as well as playing her trombone, currently with Northwestern’s Jazz Orchestra.